andreisophie/boboci2022/README.md

 This skeleton consists of 2 applications that need to be installed using npm:

 - To install backend, run command `cd .\backend\` from project root directory and then install with command `npm i`
-- Similarly, install backend from `frontend` folder
+- Similarly, install frontend from `frontend` folder

 ## Running